snsa-kscc/one-four-four/content/portfolio/first-bikepolo-court-in-croatia.md

 What started as **[a project to build a first bikepolo court in Zagreb](https://www.indiegogo.com/projects/first-bikepolo-court-in-croatia#/)**, propelled to a more extensive one, this being an urban sports centre.

 The bikepolo court would be sufficient and appropriate enough to be used as a court for street soccer (futsal), in-line hokey, freestyle bmx and skateboarding and streetball (street basketball).
-Adding a calisthenics "jungle gym", the venue is trully given an urban multi-sport functionality.
+Adding a calisthenics "jungle gym", the venue would trully be given an urban multi-sport functionality.

 Project management / Creative direction